tarsmachine/tarsmachine.github.io/index.md

 ---

-##### You Want to Create Something Unpopular
+##### Unpopular People Create Unpopular Product

-We're looking for mission-oriented design and engineering generalists.
+We're looking for design and engineering generalists who have unpopular thinking.
 You will be critical in setting the product vision and defining the team culture.
 We’re reserving a large chunk of equity so that our team feels like a true owner and co-creator of this company.

 ---